luckin99/DFD/README.md

 # DFD
-The official implementation of DFD.
+The official implementation of DFD: Distillng the Feature Disparity Differently for Detectors.
 The code will be released later.